czdtech/fb-jf/src/content/games/stick-war.fr.md

 releaseDate: 2025-08-16T00:00:00.000Z
 ---

-### Game Introduction

-Stick War is one of the most popular and highly-rated web games of all time.
-It is a real-time strategy game where you take command of the "Order" nation.
-In a world called Inamorta, where nations are devoted to their individual technologies, you must build a powerful army, destroy the enemy's statue, and conquer all territories.

-### Gameplay Guide

-The core of the game revolves around managing resources and commanding your army.
-- **Economy:** You must train Miners to gather gold, which is the resource used to create units and purchase upgrades.
-- **Army Building:** Train a variety of units, including basic Swordwrath, ranged Archidons, tank-like Speartons, powerful Giants, and spell-casting Magikill.
+### Présentation du jeu

+Stick War est l’un des jeux web les plus connus de sa catégorie.
+Tu y diriges la nation de l’Ordre sur le monde d’Inamorta, où chaque peuple vénère sa propre technologie.
+Ton but : bâtir une armée, défendre ta statue et détruire celle de l’ennemi.

+### Bases du gameplay

+- **Économie :** entraîne des mineurs pour récolter de l’or, ressource indispensable pour produire des unités et acheter des améliorations.
+- **Armée :** compose ton armée avec des Swordwrath, Archidons, Speartons, géants et Magikill, chacun ayant un rôle précis.
+- **Combat :** tu peux donner des ordres globaux (attaque/défense) ou prendre

 - **Combat:** You can command your army to attack or defend.
 A key feature is the ability to take direct control of any unit, significantly boosting its power and allowing for precise maneuvers.
-The ultimate goal is to destroy the enemy statue on the far side of the map.
+The ultimate goal is to destroy the enemy statue on the far side of the map. le contrôle direct d’une unité pour des actions plus précises.

-### Controls Guide
+### Commandes

-- **Mouse:** Used to select units, click buttons to train soldiers, and direct your army.
-- **Movement (when controlling a unit):** `A` and `D` keys.
+- souris pour sélectionner les unités, former des troupes et lancer les ordres ;
+- `A`/`D` pour se déplacer et `Espace` pour attaquer lorsqu’on contrôle un

-- **Attack (when controlling a unit):** `Spacebar`.
+- **Attack (when controlling a unit):** `Spacebar`. soldat.

-### Frequently Asked Questions (FAQ)

-**What is the best starting strategy?**

-A common and effective strategy is to immediately build a few Miners to establish a strong gold income.
-Then, train a single Swordwrath, take control of it, and use it to defend against the first wave of enemies while your economy grows.
+### Conseils

+It is highly recommended to spend your first upgrade points on your Miners' bags and your statue's income to accelerate your economy.
+After that, focus on upgrading the units you use most often.

-**Which units should I use?**
+**What should I upgrade first?**

 A balanced army is key.
 Speartons are excellent for defense and absorbing arrow fire, while Archidons deal high damage from a distance.
 Swordwrath are cheap and good against archers.
 Magikill and Giants are powerful late-game units that can turn the tide of a major battle.

-**What should I upgrade first?**
+**Which units should I use?**

-It is highly recommended to spend your first upgrade points on your Miners' bags and your statue's income to accelerate your economy.
-After that, focus on upgrading the units you use most often.
+A common and effective strategy is to immediately build a few Miners to establish a strong gold income.
+Then, train a single Swordwrath, take control of it, and use it to defend against the first wave of enemies while your economy grows.

+**What is the best starting strategy?**
+- commence par booster ton économie (mineurs, revenus de statue) ;
+- ensuite, améliore les unités que tu utilises le plus ;
+- mélange unités de mêlée, à distance et lourdes pour une armée équilibrée.